MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Deploy-Nano-Server.md

 [comment]: # (##Using the Nano Server Image Creation wizard - info goes here) The Nano Server Image Builder is a tool that helps you create a custom Nano Server image and bootable USB media with the aid of a graphical interface.
 Based on the inputs you provide, it generates reusable PowerShell scripts that allow you easily automate consistent installations of Nano Server running either Windows Server 2016 Datacenter or Standard editions.

-To download the tool, visit http://aka.ms/NanoServerImageBuilder.
 The tool also requires [Windows Assessment and Deployment Kit (ADK)](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit).

 Nano Server Image Builder creates customized Nano Server images in VHD, VHDX or ISO formats and can create bootable USB media to deploy Nano server or detect the hardware configuration of a server.
 It also can do the following: